 About Kitty Block

-Kitty Block is President and CEO of the Humane Society of the United States and President of Humane Society International, the international affiliate of the HSUS.
+Kitty Block is President and CEO of the Humane Society of the United States and CEO of Humane Society International, the international affiliate of the HSUS.

 Block, an attorney, has devoted more than a quarter century to protecting animals.
 She joined the HSUS in 1992 as a legal investigator and was instrumental in bringing cruelties such as horse slaughter and the killing of dogs and cats for their fur in China to light.
 Her efforts led to major policy reforms, including European Union and U.S. bans on imports of dog and cat fur, and bans on slaughtering horses for human consumption.